-San Francisco designer Mimi O Chun‘s plush fabric versions of artisanal food and small-batch goods, titled “Stuffed Hipster Emblems”, celebrate the items we so often come across our Instagram accounts today.
+San Francisco designer Mimi O Chun‘s plush toys of artisanal food and small-batch goods, titled “Stuffed Hipster Emblems”, celebrate the items we so often come across our Instagram accounts today.
 From mason jars to Mast Brothers chocolate bars, hipsters all over the world may either embrace these emblems, or feel mocked by them.

 O Chun embarked on the project in 2012 while she was living in New York, inspired by artisanal craft culture products whose stories became their currency, such as Mast Brothers buying the beans for their chocolate via their very own chartered boat.